 WHAT MAKES SOUTH SEAS CINEMA A GENRE?

-By the definition above, common characteristics of South Seas films or videos are, first and foremost the same setting (a tropical isle), typical images (palm tree, hula maiden in grass skirt or sarong, aloha shirts, leis, moonlit beaches, lagoons with waterfalls, etc..), steel guitar or ukulele music, common plots, and scene clichés.
-Cases of scene clichés are the canoe greeting scene, the big luau feast, the seductive dance, the sacred tiki god, the fleeing exploding volcano scene and oh those taboos.
+By the definition above, common characteristics of South Seas films or videos are, first and foremost the same setting (a tropical Pacific isle), typical images (palm tree, hula maiden in grass skirt or sarong, aloha shirts, leis, moonlit beaches, lagoons with waterfalls, etc..), steel guitar or ukulele music, trope plots and cliché situations.
+Cases of scene tropes are the canoe greeting scene, the big luau feast, the seductive dance, the sacred tiki god, the fleeing exploding volcano scene and oh those taboos.
 As one can see by these similar scenes it is by in large a fun and adventurous genre.
-It is also know as the "Escape to Paradise Genre" because escapism is a major theme in this movie category.
-Also what must be recognized in establishing this genre is its age (the first shorts where shot in Hawaii by an Edison film crew in 1898), its popularity as a subject in other media as in art and literature, and it's numbers.
+It is also know as the "Escape to Paradise genre" because escapism is a major theme in this movie category.
+What must be also recognized in establishing this genre is its age (the first shorts where shot in Hawaii by an Edison film crew in 1898), its popularity as a subject in other media as in art and literature, and it's numbers.
 The South Seas Cinema Society which sponsors this website has researched and found over 600 feature films, many shorts, numerous documentaries, hundreds of television shows and special episodes, countless cartoons and several titles in other major film, video or digital productions.